smlsharp/SMLFormat/Readme.md

 ### Build smlformat

-To build the pretty printer generator first build heap image by `ml-build` in 32bit mode like below:
+To build the pretty printer generator first build heap image by `ml-build` like below:
+This must be done in 32bit mode, even if you use 64bit architecture host.

 ```sh
 $ ml-build -32 smlformat.cm Main.main bin/smlformat